fasihmuhammadvirk/API-Using-Fastapi-SQLAlchemy-Postgres/README.md

+# Notes
+Sort them using "Create Date 'OldestFirst' " <br>
+<a href = "https://notebook.zoho.com/app/index.html#/shared/notebooks/r5oy285ca9198eb03402fa0358d13d68e2cd1/notecards" >Link to Notes</a>

 # About Repositories
 In this i have created 5 Apis that do CRUD operation on the Database<br>
 I have created the database using SQLalchemy<a href="https://github.com/fasihmuhammadvirk/SQLAlchemy">(About Sqlalchemy)</a>  and linked it with Postgressql<br>

-# Notes
-Sort them using "Create Date 'OldestFirst' "
-<a href = "https://notebook.zoho.com/app/index.html#/shared/notebooks/r5oy285ca9198eb03402fa0358d13d68e2cd1/notecards" >Link to Notes</a>

 # Setup
 Follow these steps to setup this project/repository